izxxr/oblate/docs/source/tutorial/errors.rst

 ..
 TODO: Reference error customization tutorial here

-This "raw format" is fully customizable to suit any use case.
+This "raw format" is fully :ref:`customizable <guide-errors-raw-error-formatting>` to suit any use case.